Waka (canoe): Traditional sails

 Tasman noted that two of the waka which attacked his ships in Golden Bay in today's Tasman District in December 1642, had a sail that Tasman referred to as a Tingang sail—a small triangular sail often temporarily hoisted.
 Later, early Europeans from the 1830s onwards gave detailed descriptions of the use, appearance and materials used in Māori sails.
 Although there were regional variations within New Zealand, most sails were temporary and could be hoisted or struck in a few minutes.
 The roughly triangular sail, usually made from either flax, tī leaves or raupō (bulrushes) or a combination, was set about one-third back from the bow.
 The raupō sail was much lighter.
 The mast and yard spars were small diameter, with the yard being thinner, about 5 m high, long, and permanently attached to the sail so the rig was raised as a single unit.
 Loops were woven into both the luff and the leech of the sail for attachment to the spars.
-Tanekaha (celery pine) branches were favoured, as it was common, as far south as Nelson.
+Tānekaha (celery pine) branches were favoured, as it was common, as far south as Nelson.
 It was a straight, strong and flexible wood.
 An added advantage may have been that the wood bled red tannin, a colour strongly favoured by Māori.

 The head of the triangle sail was the shortest—about 2 m—and often decorated with tufts of feathers that may have served as wind indicators.
 The mast was held in place by a forestay, a backstay and two side stays.
 The sheet to control the sail angle led from the top of the yard directly to the sheet handler, although early British sailors were critical of the sheet being tied off.
 The sail was only used downwind, as the waka lacked a keel or centre-board to prevent leeway, therefore preventing windward sailing.
 Rarely, two sails of the same size, were used in larger waka.

 Due to its slim hull the waka could sail at considerable speed down wind.
 When struck, the sail was wrapped around the two spars and laid along the centre of the waka thwarts, between the paddlers.
 Sometimes a pattern was woven into the sail, using a different material.
 The only known example of a traditional waka sail is in the British Museum.
 Capsizes were not unknown, with the hull being tipped to get rid of water, then bailed out.
 This type of triangular sail, with straight mast and high angled sprit, is identical to that used in the Marquesan Islands.
 Although there are references to the use of the Society Island–type crescent-shaped sail in New Zealand, these appear to have been rare and no examples exist.